 3. Line an oven tray with baking paper, spread the mix onto it and flatten it with the back of a spoon of with a spatula.

-4. Cover with another sheet of baking paper and bake in a moderate oven (170 Celsius, 335 Farenheit) for around 25-30 minutes, the remove the top sheet of paper, mix and allow to finish toasting and crunching up ( around 15-20 minutes, according to your oven).
+4. Bake in a moderate oven (180 Celsius, 350 Farenheit) for around 40-45 minutes, mixing two o three times during baking to encourage even toasting and crunching up.
+When they granola looks golden brown and crisp, tun the oven off, leave the over door ajar and cool in the oven for 10 minutes to get rid of any moisture.
 Take the tray out of the oven, add the dried fruit and a little more cinnamon.
-Cool down in the tray to allow the moisture to evaporate.
-Store in an air-tight container and enjoy for breakfast with thick Greek yoghurt and fresh fruit or sprinkled over ice-cream, or simply as it is.
+Cool down in the tray at room temperature then store in an air-tight container and enjoy for breakfast with thick Greek yoghurt and fresh fruit or sprinkled over ice-cream, or simply as it is.
 It’s a protein-packed, low-carb snack that will satisfy your craving for sweet treats in a heathy and nutritious way.

 To liven up an old batch of granola that has lost its crispness after a few weeks in the cupboard, simply lay it onto an oven tray lined with baking paper and toast in a medium oven for 15 minutes. dust liberally with cinnamon and allow to cool before storing it again.